Graduate Diploma in Journalism

 The Graduate Diploma in Journalism is made up of the following compulsory courses:

 The intensive programme includes practical training in news research, writing, reporting, and technologies.
-Students will be contributing to real news media throughout study – including broadcasting on the local radio station RDU-FM.
+You will be contributing to real news media throughout study – including broadcasting on the local radio station RDU-FM.

-During term breaks, students will take part in work placements within newsrooms and other media outlets throughout Aotearoa New Zealand, and finish their studies with a final internship.
+During term breaks, you will take part in work placements within newsrooms and other media outlets throughout Aotearoa New Zealand, and finish your studies with a final internship.

 With extensive experience in researching and producing news content for a variety of media channels, UC’s journalism graduates have gone on to a variety of roles within the local and global news industry, from newsrooms to radio, television to newspapers, and online platforms.